ACrazyD/KubeJs-Attributes-Parser/readme.md

 ## Overview

-The KubeJS Attributes Parser is a Python script designed to filter and organize data from JSON files related to Minecraft mods.
+The KubeJS Attributes Parser is a Python script designed to filter and organize data from JSON files created with ProbeJS Dumps.
 It provides a customizable way to filter items and fluids based on regular expressions and outputs the results in a structured manner.

 Im rusty as JavaScript - so expect some odditys as i did use some AI to fix things when i got stuck.